-Travel Singapore: The Real Deal with Paulette Williams
+Travel Singapore: In Conversation with Paulette Williams

 This month we’re interviewing women from all over the world and asking them about their experiences traveling to Singapore.
 We had the privilege of speaking with Paulette Williams about her experience traveling through Singapore.
 In Travel Singapore, Paulette shares her experiences researching education in Singapore, dealing with the time difference, and shopping.
 Here’s a glimpse into our conversation.